shawngraham/cdh2020/content/en/tutorials/1-basic-progression.md

 There are three different **sequences** of tutorials that you may attempt.
 There is a **minimum** sequence for those individuals who feel some trepidation or hesitation about doing digital work.
 There is a **standard** sequence for folks who feel ok about the work but are open to pushing themselves.
 There is a **going further** sequence for those who are looking for more of a challenge.
 The sequence you choose does not affect your grade relative to someone else (there is no curve).

 The logic of the sequences: Part 1 is about setting up your own personal digital history ecosystem.
 Part 2 is about finding data.
-Part 3 demonstrates a variety of ways of exploring/analysing/visualizing/communicating that data.
+Part 3 demonstrates a variety of ways of exploring/analysing/visualizing/communicating that data; for my money, there are three main strands of digital history - there are the macroscopic perspectives; there are the approaches that are more like public history in that they are focussed on communicating beyond the discipline; and there are map based approaches.
+Of course all of these smear into and across each other, but it might help you choose which ones to do given your own interests.
 Part 4 is an opportunity for you to plot out an engagement with digital history using what you've learned.

 **It's not about completing exercises; I am interested in your PROCESS, which is why I want your logs, not the outputs of any tutorial in itself.**

 You may switch tracks **after** part 2 is over if you wish.
 You don't need to inform me nor ask for permission.
 Just make a note of it in the relevant log.

-## Logs Due Dates
+## Log & Reflection Due Dates

 You will submit your logs at by the end of the day on